zrymsm/Mamba-GIE/README.md

 # Experimental hard- and software environment
 Nvidia RTX 4090 graphics card.
 The software environment is Ubuntu 22.04, PyTorch 2.14 and Python 3.10.
 # Experimental results display
 The results of the core experiments are presented in the screenshots.
 Please refer to the **six** xxx.png images.
-For the Inception Score (IS) metric, all models were evaluated with **Splits=1**, meaning that all test samples were considered as a whole for the calculation.
 # Acknowledgments
 We thank U-Transformer, Medmamba, PIDnet, DEAnet, NeuralODE-OP for their excellent work that inspired and helped us at Manba-GIE.